zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 ## Load balancing (and maybe failover)

 This is a sketch, only.
+TODO: Look at what Onion Balance does before implementing this.

 If it's desired to allow multiple Arti processes to serve a single HS: